Alford05/Hangman/README.md

 # Hangman (Tkinter GUI)

 A simple graphical Hangman game built with Python and Tkinter.
-A solid improvement on the old CLI hangman design
 The player guesses letters to reveal a hidden word while a hangman is drawn for each wrong guess.

 ## Features